Codeblack Films: History

 Codeblack released Repentance, a psychological thriller about a life coach who is abducted by one of his clients, in February 2014.
 The film was directed by Philippe Caland, who wrote the script alongside Shintaro Shimosawa and worked with Nina Yang Bongiovi to produce the film.
 The film Addicted was released by Codeblack in 2014.
 It was shown on a limited 846 screens.
 Codeblack signed an agreement with Times Media Films in October 2014 to distribute its films to South Africa.

 In March 2015, Lionsgate's Codeblack Films entered an agreement with distributor Eagle Films to distribute all films produced or co-produced by Codeblack in the Middle East and North Africa.
 In March 2016, Codeblack's parent company, Lionsgate, announced a partnership with Kevin Hart and his company Hartbeat Digital to establish Laugh Out Loud, a video on demand service.
 Jeff Clanagan.
 Codeblack's CEO, became president of Hartbeat Digital and Laugh Out Loud.
 That same month, Codeblack produced a game show series on Instagram similar to "The Newlywed Game" called "The Perfect Match" before the release of the film, The Perfect Match.
 In September 2016, Codeblack announced that it was partnering with Queen Latifah's Flavor Unit Entertainment to co-produce and co-finance several films including The Love Playbook: Rules for Love, Sex, and Happiness based on the book by La La Anthony.

 In April 2017, the first trailer was released for All Eyez on Me, a biopic about rapper Tupac Shakur distributed by Codeblack which would be released in June on what would have been his 46th birthday.
 The movie was featured as the closing film at the 2017 American Black Film Festival.

+On January 11, 2019, Lionsgate announced the end of the partnership with Codeblack Films, while also being separated from the former company and continue to operated independently.